luisdiogo2071317/azure-docs.pt-pt/articles/governance/resource-graph/first-query-azurecli.md

 ---
-title: Executar a primeira consulta do Resource Graph com a CLI do Azure
+title: Executar a sua primeira consulta com a CLI do Azure
 description: Este artigo explica os passos para ativar a extensão do Resource Graph para a CLI do Azure e executar a sua primeira consulta.
 services: resource-graph
 author: DCtheGeek